Home Reports France Apparel Shopify Ecommerce Industry Report

 Key Takeaways

-Organic search dominates at 58% of total traffic, yet YoY organic traffic has declined -23%, signaling a significant and accelerating SEO erosion for French apparel stores.
+Organic search dominates traffic at 63% of total visits, yet YoY organic traffic has declined -22.2%, signaling weakening SEO health across French apparel stores.

-Meta Ads spend remains relatively resilient at 93% of the global average, yet paid social traffic accounts for only 5.4% of total visits, suggesting poor return on social ad investment.
+Meta Ads spend sits at 48.2% of the global average, yet paid social drives only 1.1% of traffic, suggesting low return on social ad investment relative to global peers.

 Get a monthly email when this data is updated